FMMT666/433M83Octave/doc/usage.md

   Splits a signal with several packets into multiple, smaller signals, containing only the areas of interest.
   All split signals are returned in a cell of size {1,n}, where n is the number of signals specified via listPackets.
-This list with packet start and end times can be obtained with asListPackets().
+This list with packet start and end times can be obtained with the asListPackets...() functions.

     sigCell = asSignalSplit( signal, listPackets )